5im0ne1997/tree-size/README.md

 ./treesize.sh [OPTION] [DIRECTORY]

-With no options the default directory is / without system directories.
+With no options the default directory is /.

 | **Options** | **Description** |
 | ----------- | --------------- |